warmana/cloudant-docs-fork/source/includes/basics/_index.md

 ### 'Sloppy' quorum

 Cloudant implements a 'sloppy quorum' mechanism.
-This means data is still written or read even if the quorum is not met.
+This means data is still written or read, because if a primary node (one that would normally be used for the write or read) is not available, another available node accepts and responds to the request.

 For more information about Cloudant and distributed system concepts, see the [CAP Theorem](cap_theorem.html) guide.